-I researched prices and size of items and food at a couple of the local discount stores.
-These stores include Walmart, Target and the Dollar Store.
+I researched prices and the size of items and food at a couple of the local discount stores.
+These stores include Walmart, Target, and the Dollar Store.
 I also included the local Kroeger Market.
 I kept a record of everything.
-It wasn't long before I found out which Dollar Store products were a savings and which ones were not.
+It wasn't long before I found out which Dollar Store products were savings and which ones were not.

 Things Not to Buy at The Dollar Store

-- Toys.
-Cheaply made and can contain lead.
+- Toys - they are cheaply made and can contain lead.